novestic/Novestic-Economy-Mock-Ups-/README.md

 # Novestic-Economy-Mock-Ups-
-Mock Up Samples of the Novestic Economy
+Mock Ups of the Novestic Economy